ABDADWANI/ABDADWANI/README.md

 # 👋 Hello, I'm Abdelrahman Aladwani!

 ## 🧠 About Me:
-I’m a recent Digital Forensics graduate who enjoys working with cybersecurity and system administration.
-I have hands-on experience from internships where I worked with tools like Wireshark, Burp Suite, and FTK Imager.
-I also learned how to install and manage Windows and Linux systems, set up Active Directory, and work with services like DHCP and DNS.

-I like solving problems, learning new tools, and understanding how systems work — both how to use them and how to protect them.
-I’m always improving my skills and exploring more in digital forensics and cybersecurity.
+I am a recent graduate in Digital Forensics.
+I have basic hands-on experience in cybersecurity and system administration.
+During my internships, I gained practical experience in deploying and configuring both Windows and Linux systems, including setting up user roles, applying security policies, and managing system updates.
+I also worked with core services like Active Directory, DHCP, and DNS.
+I enjoy learning about how systems work and how to keep them safe.
+I’m a fast learner, and I like working in teams and solving problems.

 ## 🎓 Education:
 - **Bachelor’s Degree in Digital Forensics** – Al-Balqa Applied University *(Graduated 2025)*